Oren-H/GradeRecorder/README.md

 ### Class Inputting:
 - The user can enter classes that they are currently enrolled in from a list of options.

-- students may also be categorized by the teacher they have since different teachers might grade differently or have different assignemnts

 - Classes automatically contain inputs for all graded assignments.
 These assignments are created by website admins and by other students. i.e a student might input "Unit 2 Test" and every other user will be given the option to input their grade for the Unit 2 Test

 - Teacher grading scales can also be inputted

-Grade Inputting:
+# Grade Inputting:
 - Users will input their scores on all assignments listed for each class

+- students may also be categorized by the teacher they have since different teachers might grade differently or have different assignemnts

 - If an assignment is not lsited, the user can add it manually